apple/swift-system/NNNN-system-stat.md

   /// Number of 512-byte blocks allocated
   ///
+  /// The semantics of this property are tied to the underlying C `st_blocks` field,
+  /// which can have file system-dependent behavior.
+  ///
   /// The corresponding C property is `st_blocks`. public var blocksAllocated: Int64 { get set }

   /// Total size allocated, in bytes
   ///
+  /// The semantics of this property are tied to the underlying C `st_blocks` field,
+  /// which can have file system-dependent behavior.
+  ///
   /// - Note: Calculated as `512 * blocksAllocated`.
   public var sizeAllocated: Int64 { get }

+  // NOTE: "st_" property names are used for the `timespec` properties so
+  // we can reserve `accessTime`, `modificationTime`, etc. for potential
+  // `UTCClock.Instant` properties in the future.
+  // See Future Directions for more info.

-  /// Time of last access, given as a `UTCClock.Instant`
+  /// Time of last access, given as a C `timespec` since the Epoch.
   ///
-  /// The corresponding C property is `st_atim` (or `st_atimespec` on Darwin).
+  /// The corresponding C property is `st_atim` (or `st_atimespec` on Darwin). public var st_atim: timespec { get set }
-  @available(macOS 13.0, iOS 16.0, watchOS 9.0, tvOS 16.0, *)
-  public var accessTime: UTCClock.Instant { get set }

-  /// Time of last modification, given as a `UTCClock.Instant`
+  /// Time of last modification, given as a C `timespec` since the Epoch.
   ///
-  /// The corresponding C property is `st_mtim` (or `st_mtimespec` on Darwin).
+  /// The corresponding C property is `st_mtim` (or `st_mtimespec` on Darwin). public var st_mtim: timespec { get set }
-  @available(macOS 13.0, iOS 16.0, watchOS 9.0, tvOS 16.0, *)
-  public var modificationTime: UTCClock.Instant { get set }

-  /// Time of last status (inode) change, given as a `UTCClock.Instant`
+  /// Time of last status (inode) change, given as a C `timespec` since the Epoch.
   ///
-  /// The corresponding C property is `st_ctim` (or `st_ctimespec` on Darwin).
+  /// The corresponding C property is `st_ctim` (or `st_ctimespec` on Darwin). public var st_ctim: timespec { get set }
-  @available(macOS 13.0, iOS 16.0, watchOS 9.0, tvOS 16.0, *)
-  public var changeTime: UTCClock.Instant { get set }

   #if SYSTEM_PACKAGE_DARWIN || os(FreeBSD)
-  /// Time of file creation, given as a `UTCClock.Instant`
+  /// Time of file creation, given as a C `timespec` since the Epoch.
   ///
   /// The corresponding C property is `st_birthtim` (or `st_birthtimespec` on Darwin).
-  /// - Note: Only available on Darwin and FreeBSD.
+  /// - Note: Only available on Darwin and FreeBSD. public var st_birthtim: timespec { get set }
-  @available(macOS 13.0, iOS 16.0, watchOS 9.0, tvOS 16.0, *)
-  public var creationTime: UTCClock.Instant { get set }
   #endif

   #if SYSTEM_PACKAGE_DARWIN || os(FreeBSD) || os(OpenBSD)